 Describe the techniques used to help clients assess the effectiveness of responses to thoughts.

 - Apply techniques to help clients increase their response flexibility toward thoughts.

 Describe how to work with a client who is displaying high fusion levels.

-Matthieu Villatte is a Research Scientist at the Evidence-Based Practice Institute.
+Matthieu Villatte, PhD is an author and clinical trainer living in Seattle, Washington.
 He was formerly Assistant Professor in clinical psychology at the University of Louisiana.
 He obtained his Ph.D. in France, with an emphasis on clinical behavior analysis and relational frame theory, and completed a post-doctoral fellowship at the University of Nevada, Reno under the mentorship of Steve Hayes.
 Matthieu is an ACBS recognized ACT trainer who has facilitated workshops focusing on clinical applications of RFT in North and South America, Australia, and Europe.
 He is the co-author of the first ACT manual published in French and is associate editor of the Journal of Contextual Behavior Science.
 His new book, Mastering the Clinical Conversation: Language as Intervention, is co-authored by Jennifer Villatte and Steve Hayes and was released by Guilford Press.